rskim47/rskim47/README.md

 🔭  I work on exciting [projects](https://www.popsocial.app) to connect college students!

-🧠  I'm great at problem-solving using Node.js, MongoDB and TypeScript.
+🧠  I'm great at problem-solving using Node.js, MongoDB and Python!

 🌱  I want to learn more about Apache Spark, TensorFlow and React-Native.